Picture search tips

 The result will include a bunch of US government produced images that will be copyright free, so long as government employees produced them as part of their jobs.
 Be aware, though, that the works of state governments may be protected by copyright.

-Note: Google also offers a US government search.
+Note: Google used to offer a US government search (which was known as the Uncle Sam search engine) but they killed it off.
+Someone has put up a Google Custom Search page to take its place.
 There, you might try searching for your subject plus "photos" or "images" (or "pictures").
 For example, civil war photos.

 Filtering on usage rights